Discours sur les passions de l'amour: Louis-Henri de Loménie

-Some expressions and turns of phrase are common to the Mémoires de Brienne and the Discours, such as the use of "caractère" to designate a form or manner of, the archaic turn of phrase "Tant plus le chemin est long en amour, tant plus un esprit délicat sent de plaisir" or the use of the word "dames" instead of "femmes", which is not found in Pascal3.
-He was also influenced by Descartes, La Rochefoucauld and Saint-Evremond, whom he admired, and frequented Marin Le Roy de Gomberville.
+Some expressions and turns of phrase are common to the Mémoires de Brienne and the Discours, such as the use of "caractère to designate a form or manner of, the archaic turn of phrase "Tant plus le chemin est long en amour, tant plus un esprit délicat sent de plaisir or the use of the word "dames instead of "femmes, which is not found in Pascal.
+He was also influenced by Descartes, La Rochefoucauld, and Saint-Evremond, whom he admired, and frequented Marin Le Roy de Gomberville.
 Still on the subject of writing style, the "lively sensitivity" that Jean Mesnard perceives in the Discours and that critics have attributed to Pascal is for him one of Loménie's characteristics.
 The fact that Henri de Loménie wrote the Discours would also explain the contradictions that can be found in the text, which appear several times in his Mémoires and which he himself points out.

 The path followed by the manuscript, which Mesnard has attempted to retrace, also leads back to Brienne: he may have been acquainted with some of the former owners of the manuscript discovered by Victor Cousin in 1843.
 Like him, Claude de Santeul stayed at the Saint-Magloire seminary, and the chancellor Louis Boucherat joined the de Loménie family through his marriage to Anne-Françoise de Loménie in 1655.
 Mesnard also links Brienne to Amelot de la Houssaye through their interests.